-High winds can cause damage to your Austin TX roof, even without hail or other harmful weather.
+High winds can cause damage to your Central Texas TX roof, even without hail or other harmful weather.

 There are several types of damage high winds can cause to your roof, including leaks, missing shingles, and gutter problems.

 Shingles roofs especially take a beating during high winds, despite most being rated to withstand 90 mph winds.
 Damage to your roof can begin at around 50 mph, so you should know how to check your roof for such damage.

 What Is Central Texas TX Wind Damage?